Yankee Stadium: Boxing

 The promotional tour for the Manny Pacquiao–Miguel Cotto fight began with an event at Yankee Stadium on September 10, 2009.

 On June 5, 2010, Yuri Foreman fought Cotto in the first boxing match in The Bronx since 1976.
 The fight was referred to as the "Stadium Slugfest".
 Cotto defeated Foreman with a TKO in the ninth round.
 Cotto captured the WBA super welterweight title and his fourth world title, before a crowd of 20,272.

 Other events

 The first non-baseball event at the current version of Yankee Stadium took place on the evening of Saturday, April 25, 2009, when Senior Pastor Joel Osteen of Lakewood Church held what was dubbed as a "Historic Night of Hope" Christian prayer service.

 A New York University graduation ceremony took place on May 13, 2009, with the address being delivered by U.S. Secretary of State and former New York Senator Hillary Clinton.
 The 2010 NYU ceremony featured alumnus Alec Baldwin as a speaker.
 President Bill Clinton spoke at the 2011 ceremony.
 Taylor Swift received her honorary doctorate in fine arts at the 2022 ceremony.

 In 2014, Yankee Stadium became the home of the Double A and Triple A New York City High School Public School Athletic League Championship.
 In 2011, it became home to the PSAL Football City Conference Championship.

+It served as the finish line for season 38 of The Amazing Race, which aired in fall 2025.